 You can make a dedicated security newsletter with the latest information on how to detect, protect and fight against these threats.

-To make it more interesting, include some productivity tips or even make a security and productivity mini ebook.
+To make it more interesting, include some productivity tips or make a security and productivity mini ebook.

-You can also create tailored quizzes to remind your customers how to act and behave when opening your company’s emails.
+You can also create tailored quizzes to remind customers how to act and behave when opening your company’s emails.